-|Youth Without Shelter||One Youth at a Time: Homelessness and Breaking the Barrier||Uniquely designed, age appropriate presentations for grades 3 - 12 are delivered to raise awareness and break down the myths and stereotypes associated with homeless youth.
-Students are introduced to the realities of youth homelessness; receive information on available community resources; and are provided with information on the ways that students can provide support to an issue impacting their peers. |
+|Youth Without Shelter||One Youth at a Time: Homelessness and Breaking the Barrier||Uniquely designed, age appropriate presentations for all grades are delivered to raise awareness and breakdown the myths and stereotypes associated with homeless youth.
+Students are introduced to the realities of youth homelessness; receive information on available community resources; and, are provided with information on the ways that students can provide support to an issue impacting their peers. |

-|Unity Charity||UNITY Day||UNITY Day starts with a high-energy, interactive, performance-based and motivational school assembly led by five professional artist educators, who perform and share their personal stories of how the Arts can be a positive outlet for change and stress management in our lives.
-Following the morning assembly, four afternoon class-size workshops in Hip-Hop, Break-Dancing, Spoken Word poetry, and Beatboxing are available.
-These workshops challenge students to express themselves creatively by learning something new, and perhaps stepping out of their comfort zone with their peers. |
+|UrbanNon-ViolentInitiativesThroughYouth ||UNITY Charity Artists in Schools||UNITY Charity delivers in-person or via video-conferencing, these high-energy, interactive, performance-based and motivational sessions are led by professional artist-educators, who perform and share their personal stories of how the Arts can be a positive outlet for change and improve our mental health.
+Also available are workshop sessions in various art mediums, including but not limited to: Hip-Hop Dance, Break-Dancing, Spoken Word Poetry, Graffiti, Best Production, MC/Rap and Beatboxing.
+These workshops challenge students to express themselves creatively by learning something new and perhaps stepping out of their comfort zone with their peers. |

 |Vanessa Barnett & Elena Soni||Making Art Making Change||Vanessa Barnett and Elena Soni lead culturally-relevant arts-based workshops dedicated to students’ authentic voice using mixed media as a means of creative exploration and communication.
 Facilitators collaborate with teachers to identify a focus for the projects and deliver workshop series that develop these ideas.
 Experimentation with different materials and art mediums is an element of the art making.
 Materials utilized are video, sound, performance, textiles, and found objects.
 Students explore their own vision and imagination to create and present their unique artwork.|